Qualifications for the deployment courses

 If you answered “No” to all of these, then you are NOT qualified.
 Sign up for our Fundamentals of Marksmanship class.

-If you answered “Yes” to all or most of these (at least three), then you are qualified.
+If you answered “Yes” to all or at least three of these, then you are qualified.

 If you answered “Yes” to only one or two of these questions, then you are possibly qualified.
 Answer these questions:

 Are you well coordinated (athletic)?

 Do you follow instructions well?

 Do you go shooting on a regular basis (at least once a month)?